BWibo/3dcitydb-mkdocs/docs/citydb-tool/import_cityjson.md

 `--plugins=<dir>` | Load plugins from this directory.
 `--use-plugins=<plugin[=true|false][,<plugin[=true|false]...]` | Enable or disable plugins with a matching fully qualified class name | true

-### Examples
+### Example

-Running the import in a preview mode to check the metadata in the commandline
+Running the import in a preview mode to check the metadata in the commandline.

 ```bash
 citydb import citygml generic_cityjson.json --preview @options.txt
 ```

-Import a Cityjson file and create file in a seperate folder with log message
+Import a Cityjson file and create file in a separate folder with log message

 ```bash
 citydb import citygml generic_cityjson.json --log-file=.\log @options.txt